caiyu6666/caiyu6666.github.io/_pages/about.md

-I am an incoming Ph.D. student at [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk/), [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Kwang-ting (Tim) Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng) and Prof. [Hao Chen](https://cse.hkust.edu.hk/~jhc/), since 2022 fall.
+I am a Ph.D. student at [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk/), [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Kwang-Ting (Tim) Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng) and Prof. [Hao Chen](https://cse.hkust.edu.hk/~jhc/), since 2022 fall.
 Previously, I received the (Honours) B.Eng. degree at the  Excellent Engineer Class of [School of Electronic Information and Communications](http://ei.hust.edu.cn/), [Huazhong University of Science and Technology](https://www.hust.edu.cn/) in June, 2022.
 At HUST, I was lucky to do research with Prof. [Xin Yang](https://sites.google.com/view/xinyang/home) and Prof. [Yu Zhou](https://www.vlrlab.net/~yuzhou).